Yukkuricraft/yukkuricraft.net/content/announcements/2023/04/On-leave-rank.md

 While this change is meant to be used for people going on a break, it is not to be used by people who simply do not have the time to properly live up to their responsibilities here.
-Remember; YukkuriCraft is just a community, it should never take priority over IRL matters.
+Remember; Yukkuricraft is just a community, it should never take priority over IRL matters.
 There's a difference between just needing a bit of time vs outright not having time for us and it's entirely okay if the latter is the case, just don't expect an indefinite On-Leave rank to compensate.